Chanty

 Writing tasks with quadrants accomplishes long-term goals

 Everyone has objectives in life.
 And it’s hard to plan and execute those long-term objectives when you’re too busy attempting to accomplish short-term tasks.
-With better time management matrix, you’ll have the time and power to think about tomorrow.
+With a better communication matrix, you’ll have the time and power to think about tomorrow.

 Summing up